-While the overall use of specialty medications is less than 2% of the US population, specialty drugs accounted for 24% of US drug spend in 2010, 37% in 2015, and projected to reach 50% by 2020.
-With the average monthly cost being \$2500-\$3500, complexities associated with the management of these diseases and their medications, and the increased focus on specialty drug development for ultra-orphan and orphan disease states, specialty pharmacy has become the new pharmacy.
+While specialty medications are less than 3% of the total number of prescriptions dispensed in the US, specialty drugs accounted for more than 50% of US drug spend in 2023.
+With the average monthly cost being \$3500-\$4,500, complexities associated with the management of these diseases and their medications, and the increased focus on specialty drug development for ultraorphan and orphan disease states, specialty pharmacy has become the new pharmacy.